-David Bogle applies more than three decades of experience in architecture teaching graduate and undergraduate level design studios at The University of Texas at San Antonio’s (UTSA) College of Architecture where he has been a faculty member since 2005.
+David Bogle shares more than three decades of experience in architecture as a critic for graduate and undergraduate level design studios at The University of Texas at San Antonio’s (UTSA) College of Architecture where he was a faculty member from 2005 – 2014.
 He holds a Bachelor of Environmental Design from Texas A&M University.
 He received his Master of Architecture under the tutelage of AIA Gold Medalist Charles Moore at the University of Texas in Austin.

 He practiced in New York City for seventeen years.
 Working at Mitchell/Giurgola Architects from 1989 to 1997 he was the project architect for several institutional and educational building designs including the award-winning 15-story, 170,000 s.f. mixed-use headquarters for Lighthouse International, the premier not-for-profit institution for advancement of persons with visual impairment.
 Additional projects included university laboratory buildings and campus master plans as well as several school projects with the U.S. Department of Defense at U.S. Military installations in Europe.